Washington Navy Yard shooting: Police response

 Officers began arriving at 8:23 a.m. from the D.C.
 Metropolitan Police Department and several other law enforcement agencies.
 There are many buildings on the base, however, and officers were unable to discern Building 197's location, so they asked bystanders where it was.
 They eventually found Building 197 after moving towards the direction from which people were fleeing.
+There was confusion regarding the shooting also taking place in a nearby building; in reality, a wounded victim had been evacuated from Building 197 and moved to an area near the second building for medical attention.
+The United States Capitol Police became embroiled in a controversy when the police union accused the agency of ordering its personnel to stand down and not respond to the shooting.